CumulusNetworks/docs/content/nvidia-air/Organizations.md

 ## Assign Simulations to an Organization

 Make sure you are a member of an organization before attempting to assign a simulation to it.
-To assign a simulation to an organization:

 1. From [Simulations](https://air.nvidia.com/simulations), click **Actions {{<img src="/images/guides/nvidia-air/ActionsButton.png" alt="">}} > Edit Simulation**.
 2. Select an organization.

 {{<img src="/images/guides/nvidia-air/EditSim.png" alt="" width="400px">}}

-3. (Optional) Choose a date on which the organization loses access to the simulation.
+3. (Optional) Choose a date when the simulation expires and is automatically deleted.
 <br>
 <br>
 Each user with appropriate permissions will now have access to this _exact_ simulation (and not a clone of the simulation).
 It will appear in their list of available simulations.